 In early 2015, the sale of Jackpot Joy to giant Canadian company Intertain was announced.
 Intertain also own the Ignite group of bingo sites.
 It’s unlikely that players will notice any difference as a result of this deal, though, as it involves Gamesys continuing to manage Jackpot Joy for a further 10 years.

 Which sites run on the Gamesys platform?

-Jackpot Joy, Virgin Games, Heart Bingo, Caesars Bingo and the slots site Starspins are the UK-facing ones.
-Sun Bingo and Fabulous Bingo used to be Gamesys bingo sites but migrated to Virtue Fusion in August 2016.
+Jackpot Joy, Virgin Games, Heart Bingo, and the slot site Starspins are the UK-facing ones.
+Sun Bingo and Fabulous Bingo used to be Gamesys bingo sites but migrated to Virtue Fusion in August 2016 and Caesar’s Bingo closed in March 2018.
 There are also a few sites such as Woman’s Own Bingo that are actually just Jackpot Joy with a different masthead and surround.
 Gamesys also have a Spanish language and a Swedish language site, and one of New Jersey’s legal online casinos.

 What’s special about the Gamesys platform?

 - Gamesys bingo variants such as Take Me Out Bingo

 - Gamesys powered slots such as Double Bubble and Wonderland that are not available anywhere else (as well as slots by well known names such as WMS, IGT and Net Entertainment)